Skip to main content

 Adding user seconduser to group users

 Here. firstuser и seconduser — user names.
-In addition to their primary group, both users are now added to the secondary group that was created.
+In addition to their primary group, both users are now added to the secondary group created.

 3. Check that users are added to the group: